-The primary role of the Associate Head of School/Education is to support the Head of School.
-This person also oversees the accreditation and licensure of the school and its employees as well as the cyclical Strategic Planning process.
-The Associate HoS oversees the academic programs and curriculum from PK-12 and supports many of the school's PK-12 Directors.
+The primary role of the CAIO is to support the Head of School.
+This person also oversees the academic educational aspects of FCS.
+This person also oversees accreditation and licensure of the school and its employees as well as the cyclical strategic planning process.
+The CAIO oversees the academic programs and curriculum from PK-12 and supports many of the school's PK-12 directors.
 He also plans and often executes particular K-12 professional development initiatives.